-Origin: from Classical Latin torques (infl. inch(es) senses 2 and amp; 3 by torquere): see torques
+Origin of torque; from Classical Latin torques (infl. in senses 2 and amp; 3 by torquere): see torques

-The moment of a force; the measure of a force's tendency to produce torsion and rotation about an axis, equal to the vector product of the radius vector from the axis of rotation to the point of application of the force and the force vector.
+- The measure of a force's tendency to produce torsion or rotation about an axis, equal to the product of the force vector and the radius vector from the axis of rotation to the point of application of the force; the moment of a force.